fachat/XD2031/fwtests/files/README.txt

 	create files of the given length, and check if the file on disk matches This is a test for block allocation and data pointer arithmetic in last block

+fgapXXX
+	create a long file, another long file, scratch the first file, then create a longer file, to see how block allocation works with gaps in the BAM

 Remaining errors
 ================